Pratham1708/BollyChoice/README.md

 ## Overview

-BollyChoice is a personalized Bollywood movie recommender that uses content-based filtering and actor similarity to suggest movies based on user preferences.
-Built with Python and Streamlit, it leverages the IMDB movie dataset to provide tailored recommendations.
+BollyChoice is a personalized Bollywood movie recommendation system that leverages content-based filtering and actor similarity to suggest movies based on user preferences.
+By using a comprehensive dataset of Bollywood movies, the app offers tailored recommendations, helping users discover new films based on their favorite genres, actors, or movie characteristics.

 ## Features

-*   Content-based filtering: Recommends movies based on genres, directors, and casts.
+* Genre-based Filtering: Filter movies by genre and get recommendations accordingly.
-*   Actor similarity: Recommends movies based on shared actors.
+* Actor-based Recommendations: Get movie suggestions based on similar actors and cast.
-*   Genre filtering: Allows users to filter movies by genre before getting recommendations.
+* Content-based Recommendations: Discover movies similar to your favorites based on their content (e.g., genre, director, and cast).
-*   Interactive interface: Enables real-time recommendations and dynamic genre-based filtering.
+* Intuitive UI: Easy-to-use interface built with Streamlit for a seamless user experience.

 ## Requirements